jbowdre/virtuallypotato/content/posts/create-vms-chromebook-hashicorp-vagrant/index.md

 ### Create a heavy VM, as a treat
 Having proven to myself that Vagrant does work on a Chromebook, let's see how it does with a slightly-heavier VM.... like [Windows 11](https://app.vagrantup.com/oopsme/boxes/windows11-22h2).

+{{% notice info "Space Requirement" %}}
+Windows 11 makes for a pretty hefty VM which will require significant storage space.
+My Chromebook's Linux environment ran out of storage space the first time I attempted to deploy this guy.
+Fortunately ChromeOS makes it easy to allocate more space to Linux (**Settings > Advanced > Developers > Linux development environment > Disk size**).
+You'll probably need at least 30GB free to provision this VM.
+{{% /notice %}}

 Again, I'll create a new folder to hold the Vagrant configuration and do a `vagrant init`:
 ```shell
 mkdir vagrant-win11